 [17min25s] What are the possible mechanisms of effect?
 Whereby you could get an indirect or direct action into what's called the supratentorial space.
 The space above the tentorial membrane essentially the brain.
 Well, I think one thing it becomes exceedingly important to understand is that the brain is bathed in fluid, this is called cerebrospinal fluid.
 The brain is protected by a set of membranes, called the meninges and the meninges are basically threefold.
 The outermost and the most durable is called the dura mater.
 There's an in-between membrane that looks very much like the articulations of a spider web and in fact it's called the arachnoid membrane and it is filled with fluid called subarachnoidal fluid.
 And then this interfaces directly with the surface of the brain which is called the pia mater, the dear mother literally.
 That layer right on top of the brain is very very thin.
 The area of the subarachnoidal space is also a very richly vascular area.
 So what you now have is blood vessels that are interfacing with a fluid space existing in this kind of padded zone that looks like a spider web.
 So that particular structure itself might lend itself to some type of pressure-damage, inter-cavitation damage if we're looking at the meninges.
 But it's pretty hard to get those kind of waves at that level of effect through the skull.
 But what happens if you didn't have to go through the skull.
 What if you could go in the side door.
 What if you could create a pressure wave that was amplified through peripheral structures, that could then be communicated directly up into the brain.
 Essentially, what you're doing is now you don't have to storm the castle to go through the walls, you can literally sneak through the side doors and then go up to the parapets.

 [18min54s] Let's go back to the inner ear.
 This is the inner ear.
 This is the brain.
 One more time.
 This is the inner ear, this is the brain.
 They live right next door to each other, they communicate, they communicate primarily through this region here.
-And this region here is called the ductus reunions.
-And this area here where there's an actual communication that goes from the inner ear space that contains fluid called perilymph into the brain is called the cochlear aqueduct.
+And this region here is called the Ductus reuniens (note: between red lines at the figure).
+And this area here where there's an actual communication that goes from the inner ear space that contains fluid called perilymph into the brain is called the cochlear aqueduct (note: between blue lines at the figure).
 It is an aqueduct.
-But what I want you to take a look at is the size differential between this fairly large vestibular space, would be basically called here as the foraminal area, the opening area, sometimes referred to as “the foyer” and the brain space.
+But what I want you to take a look at is the size differential between this fairly large vestibular space (note: shows area in green ellipse), would be basically called here as the foraminal area, the opening area, sometimes referred to as “the foyer” and the brain space.
 See the tube?
 This tube essentially, works as a venturi, it communicates fluid between these two spaces.
 One of the things we worry about for example for an inner ear infection is the communication of that infection into the brain space that then would produce a meningitis.

 "Mechanisms of Effect